markqvist/Reticulum/docs/source/understanding.rst

     sending node can obtain verified confirmation that the information reached the intended recipient.

-In a moment, we will discuss the specifics of how this methodology is implemented, but let’s first recap what purposes this serves.
+In a moment, we will discuss the details of how this methodology is implemented, but let’s first recap what purposes this methodology serves.
 We first ensure that the node answering our request is actually the one we want to communicate with, and not a malicious actor pretending to be so.
 At the same time we establish an efficient encrypted channel.
 The setup of this is relatively cheap in terms of bandwidth, so it can be used just for a short exchange, and then recreated as needed, which will also rotate encryption keys, but the link can also be kept alive for longer periods of time, if this is more suitable to the application.
 The amount of bandwidth used on keeping a link open is practically negligible.
 The procedure also inserts the *link id* , a hash calculated from the link request packet, into the memory of forwarding nodes, which means that the communicating nodes can thereafter reach each other simply by referring to this *link id*.

-Step 1: Pathfinding
+Pathfinding in Detail
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^

 The pathfinding method builds on the *announce* functionality discussed earlier.
 When an announce is sent out by a node, it will be forwarded by any node receiving it, but according to some specific